rcnechamkin/UniFi-Migration-Strategy/README.md

 ## About This Lab

-This project was created to model what a real transition from Aruba to UniFi might look like.
-It's basically the equivalent of drawing a network topology on a white board before actually deploying it.
+This project is basically the equivalent of drawing a network topology on a white board before actually deploying it.

 While I havn’t done anything like this in the field, every markdown file reflects lessons I gathered from real vendor docs, support threads, and sysadmin war stories.